walton713/pi-kubernetes/README.md

 # Home Server

-This README covers setting up the Walton Home Server on a Raspberry Pi running Ubuntu Server.
+This README covers setting up the Walton Home Server on any number of Raspberry Pi's running Ubuntu Server.

+## Building Nodes

+- Ensure that the IP of the Raspberry Pi to be used has been added to the `hosts` file inside the `ansible` directory.
+- From the `ansible` directory, run `make build`.

+## Managing Kubernetes

+- From the `ansible` directory, run `make k8s`.

 ## Current Domains